PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 * `Type` denotes the completion type.
 Initially only `Perforation` is supported.
 * `WellBlock` denotes the well block this perforation should be applied to.
+* `TransmissibilityFactor` is the transmissibility factor (well index) to be used in the well block containing the completion.

 The final field in a well is an optional array of variables: